numisveinsson/SeqSeg/README.md

 ![](seqseg/assets/mr_model_tracing_fast_shorter.gif)

+## Tutorial
+[Here](https://github.com/numisveinsson/SeqSeg/blob/main/seqseg/tutorial/tutorial.md) is a tutorial on how to run the code, including installation instructions, downloading model weights, and running the segmentation pipeline on a medical image.

 ## How it works
 SeqSeg is a method for automatic tracking and segmentation of blood vessels in medical images.
 The algorithm uses a neural network to segment the vasculature locally and uses a tracking algorithm to take steps along the direction of the vessel and down bifurcation detected.